Natural resource management: History

 The emphasis on a sustainability can be traced back to early attempts to understand the ecological nature of North American rangelands in the late 19th century, and the resource conservation movement of the same time.
 This type of analysis coalesced in the 20th century with recognition that preservationist conservation strategies had not been effective in halting the decline of natural resources.
 A more integrated approach was implemented recognising the intertwined social, cultural, economic and political aspects of resource management.
 A more holistic, national and even global form evolved, from the Brundtland Commission and the advocacy of sustainable development.

 In 2005 the government of New South Wales, Australia established a Standard for Quality Natural Resource Management, to improve the consistency of practice, based on an adaptive management approach.

 In the United States, the most active areas of natural resource management are fisheries management, wildlife management, often associated with ecotourism and rangeland management, and forest management.
 In Australia, water sharing, such as the Murray Darling Basin Plan and catchment management are also significant.

+How to prevent natural resource depletion

+Here are some ways to prevent changes in land and sea use: